iq-coryp/documentation-testing/pages/api/pricing.md

 1. Two types of prices are supported: regular price and sale price
 2. Multiple currencies are not supported, default retailer currency is implied
 3. Pricing information for products can be set up at any level in the Company Tree
-4. Term-based pricing is available to accomodate for scenarios where price varies based on contractual commitment
+4. Term-based pricing is available to accommodate for scenarios where price varies based on contractual commitment

 ## Endpoints